-People primarily forget that the Bengals in San Diego won November game, but it gave us a clue which team was better.
+People primarily forget that the Bengals in San Diego won the November game, but it gave us a clue about which team was better.
 The Bengals dominated the Chargers in eighty-degree weather in San Diego 40-17.
-So when somebody tells you the Bengals won the AFC Championship over the Chargers because of the weather, don’t believe them as the Bengals beat the Chargers worse in eighty-degree weather!
-The real difference was that the Bengals defense was significantly better than the Chargers.
+So when somebody tells you the Bengals won the AFC Championship over the Chargers because of the weather, please don’t believe them, as the Bengals beat the Chargers worse in eighty-degree weather!
+The difference was that the Bengals defense was significantly better than the Chargers.

 The sunshine was so bright on this Sunday morning that you would never know just by looking how cold it was; Cincinnati’s Riverfront Stadium felt colder than the inside of a meat locker.
 For Bengals coach Forrest Gregg, the horrible conditions sparked memories of the 1967 NFL Championship Game, the legendary Ice Bowl against the Dallas Cowboys.
 He played right tackle for Vince Lombardi’s Green Bay Packers.
 At minus 13 degrees, the mercury had been lower for that game, but the minus 48 wind chill was not as severe as that facing his Bengals.
 “I was as cold today as I’ve ever been,” the Ice Bowl veteran later told the media.